diegorojax/diegorojax/README.md

 Create, measure and learn ! 🐉
-Somos Freelance 69 arte y tecnologia
+we are freelance 69 art and technology